sanaasharda23/SMARTICUS-/README.md

 # SMARTICUS

-A Python-based interactive BuzzFeed-style quiz game built as a class project at Delhi Public School, R.K.Puram, New Delhi.
+A Python-based interactive BuzzFeed-style quiz game built as a class project.

 Built by: Sanaa Sharda